Animation in the United States in the television era: End of the era

-Legacy
+Legacy and influence

 This era has been continued to be satirized and/or spoofed even by the likes of the cult sci-fi series Futurama in the episode "Saturday Morning Fun Pit".

 The soundtrack to the Emmy-winning special A Charlie Brown Christmas was inducted to the National Recording Registry in 2012.

 Paul Driessen's The Killing of an Egg (1977) influenced SpongeBob SquarePants creator Stephen Hillenburg to consider the field of animation after he saw it at the International Tournée of Animation.

+The Simpsons was heavily influenced by The Flintstones.

 Quasi at the Quackadero (1975) (which was part of the 1994 book survey of The 50 Greatest Cartoons) and the Oscar-winning shorts The Hole (1962) and Frank Film (1973) were each inducted into the National Film Registry.

 Disney animator and director Byron Howard admitted that Robin Hood was his favorite film while growing up and cited it as a major influence on his 2016's Academy Award-winning Zootopia.
 The song "Whistle-Stop" was sped up and used in the Hampster Dance, one of the earliest internet memes, and later used at normal speed in the Super Bowl XLVIII commercial for T-Mobile.
 The song "Oo De Lally" was featured in a 2015 commercial for Android which shows animals of different species playing together.

-The specials of Rankin/Bass have been parodied by the likes of TV series from Saturday Night Live to South Park, while non-holiday works like The Last Unicorn maintained a cult following.
+The Yuletide specials of Rankin/Bass have been parodied by the likes of TV series from Saturday Night Live to South Park, while non-holiday works like The Last Unicorn maintained a cult following.

-The Netflix animated series Saturday Morning All Star Hits! also spoofs the mid-late 1980s era of TV animation, such as Thundercats, Care Bears, and Denver, the Last Dinosaur.
+The Netflix animated series Saturday Morning All Star Hits! also spoofs the mid-1980s to early 1990s era of TV animation, such as Thundercats, Care Bears, and Denver, the Last Dinosaur.